Perspective | There are flickers of hope for local journalism. So far, it’s not nearly enough.

 It was a model of how journalism can work at this moment: The local reporters collaborated with the Marshall Project, a national nonprofit that covers criminal justice; and the work was republished across the state, including in the Clarion Ledger newspaper.

-But when I asked Ganucheau to assess local journalism nationally, he was blunt — and far from positive: “It feels overwhelmingly bleak,” he said.
+But when I asked Ganucheau to assess local journalism nationally, he was blunt — and far from positive.
+“It feels overwhelmingly bleak,” he said.

 The 28-year-old journalist elaborated.
-“I’ve lost a lot of sleep thinking about what Mississippi’s elected officials are getting away with,” he said, “because of how impossible things have become in the shrinking legacy newsroom across this state.”
+“I’ve lost a lot of sleep thinking about what Mississippi’s elected officials are getting away with,” he said, “because of how impossible things have become in the shrinking legacy newsrooms across this state.”

-With its 14-member newsroom, Mississippi Today, he said, is by far the largest in the state.
+With its 14-member newsroom, Mississippi Today is by far the largest in the state, he said.
 Only 20 years ago, a typical regional newspaper boasted a newsroom staff of at least 100; larger ones, as in Cleveland and Detroit, had 300 journalists or more.

 I share his worry.